Easy classics to read for beginners.

 Tips for Enjoying Classic Novels as a Beginner

-I like to think that I’m pretty well read … but it all depends on whom I’m sitting next to.
+I like to think that I’m pretty well read—but it really depends on whom I’m sitting next to.

 Among people who don’t read a lot, I look like a nerdy rockstar.
 But next to my friends whom I actually consider well read, I always feel horribly ignorant and less than.
 (Although that comparison game is an analysis for another blog post.)